Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 ## TASK-5 Test `sensor_fusion_localization` package on map-2.

-Similar to Task 4, test your sensor fusion on the new map, record videos of your results.
+Similar to Task 4, test your sensor fusion methods on the new map and record videos of your results.
+These videos should be submitted as part of your report.

 ## TASK-6 Write up a report